WfHit/wheel_loader_robot/design/wheel_loader_robot_design.md

 ## Design Philosophy

-### Human-Centric Autonomy
+### Human-Centric Automation
-The system is designed with the principle that autonomy should enhance rather than replace human capabilities.
+The system is designed with the principle that automation should enhance rather than replace human capabilities.
 Manual override is always available, and the autonomous systems are designed to be predictable and transparent to human operators.

 ### Safety-First Architecture
 Every design decision is evaluated through a safety lens.
 The architecture implements multiple independent safety layers, ensuring that system failures result in safe states rather than hazardous conditions.